 - Sources and References

-This wasn’t a glitch.
-The AI learned from historical data where doctors themselves had missed these cases.
+The AI learned from historical data where doctors had missed these cases.
+This was not a bug.

-Medical AI promises faster diagnoses and fewer human errors.
-But when these systems fail, they fail in ways traditional medicine never did – at scale, consistently, and often invisibly.
-The February 2024 Change Healthcare ransomware attack exposed how concentrated our healthcare infrastructure has become.
+The February 2024 ransomware attack on Change Healthcare exposed how concentrated our healthcare infrastructure has become.
 One breach affected 100 million patient records and cost UnitedHealth $870 million in a single quarter.
 Now imagine that kind of systemic risk, but in diagnostic algorithms running across thousands of hospitals.
+Medical AI promises faster diagnoses and fewer human errors, but when these systems fail, they fail in ways traditional medicine never did: at scale, consistently, and often invisibly.

+Not because AI is inherently dangerous, but because blind trust in any system—human or algorithmic—can lead to preventable harm.
 You need to know what questions to ask.
-Not because AI is inherently dangerous, but because blind trust in any system – human or algorithmic – leads to preventable harm.

 The Pattern Recognition Problem: When AI Learns the Wrong Lessons

-Anthropic’s research on AI transparency shows that even state-of-the-art systems can confidently produce wrong answers when encountering edge cases outside their training distribution.
 Medicine is full of edge cases.
+Anthropic’s research on AI transparency shows that even state-of-the-art systems can confidently produce wrong answers when they encounter edge cases outside their training distribution.

 The False Confidence Crisis: When AI Seems More Certain Than It Should Be

-An AI radiology tool in Denmark flagged 97% of lung nodules correctly in trials.
+In trials, an AI radiology tool in Denmark correctly identified 97% of lung nodules.
 Impressive.
-But in real-world deployment, it generated so many false positives that radiologists started ignoring its alerts – including real cancers.
+But in real-world use, it generated so many false positives that radiologists ignored its alerts, including those for real cancers.

 The problem wasn’t accuracy.
 It was calibration.

 Real doctors know their limitations.
-They say “I’m not sure” or “Let’s wait for more tests.”
-AI systems rarely admit uncertainty that way.
-They give you a number, and numbers feel objective.
-They aren’t.
+They say, “I don’t know,” or “Let’s wait for the results of further tests.”
+AI systems rarely admit their limitations.

 Comparison: Human vs. AI Diagnostic Failures – What’s Actually Different